 When someone leaves an abusive relationship, sometimes things can get even worse.
 It can take 7-10 tries for someone to successfully leave an abusive situation.
 No matter what kind of relationship it is, ending it is always difficult.
 It is admitting that what you thought your future would be is not going to happen and that is always painful, even if what you actually had was a nightmare.

 This is when things get challenging in a whole different way.
 The cycle of abuse tends to keep going even after the survivor has left the relationship.
 Any number of things can happen.
 The abuser may sweeten up, promise to change, and even start to make those changes which can be confusing for the survivor.
 It can seem very real.
 The abuser can also go in the opposite direction and become more violent.
-This can put your friend’s physical and emotional life can be in real danger.
+This can put your friend’s physical and emotional life in real danger.
 Abusers may go after the survivor’s children, their house, and/or make all kinds of allegations against the person who was abused.
 Navigating all of the legal issues, social services, and going through the break-up itself is tiring, so this is when your friend needs your support the most.
 These events can be terrifying for the survivor.
 Survivors may return to their abuser just because it can be too scary not knowing what the future holds.

 As a friend, set your boundaries and only do what you know you can do.
 Be honest with your friend about your boundaries.
 Make sure you are comfortable with hearing the same stories over and over again.
 If this is happening to someone close to you, a lot of stress can enter your life.
 It is okay, even recommended, to seek support for yourself as well.

 You cannot fix your friend’s life.
 You cannot rescue them and you cannot neglect your own life to take care of them.
 Ultimately, we all make our own choices.
 We are all the experts in our own lives.
 We may not always make the best decisions, but they are our decisions to make.